Taipei for Digital Nomads

 Getting into Taipei

 Taiwan offers nationals from many countries including the USA and Canada, Australia and New Zealand, and many European countries (including the UK, Germany and France) a 90-day visa exemption.
-One of the requirements to get this exemption is an outbound air/sea ticket, but as I found, it's not strictly enforced.
+One of the requirements to get this exemption is an outbound air/sea ticket, but as I've found twice, it's not strictly enforced.

 Paying for things in Taipei

-Payment systems in Taipei are a bit of a mess, in that there's no universal payment method.
+Payment systems in Taipei are a bit of a mess, as that there's no universal payment method.

-A lot of businesses allow payment by card, but unless you have a Taiwanese card these are very hit-and-miss.
-I had my foreign card (that I've used without issue the world over) get rejected in a lot of places, including supermarkets, because it was not issued by a Taiwanese bank.
+A lot of businesses allow payment by card, but unless you have a Taiwanese card these are not reliable.
+I've had my UK card, that I've used without issue the world over, get rejected in multiple places because it was not issued by a Taiwanese bank.

-EasyCard (see below) is similarly accepted in some bigger businesses, most notably 7-11, and so can be used for some purchases, but is far from universal and most businesses don't accept payment by EasyCard.
+Similarly EasyCard (see below) is accepted in some bigger businesses, most notably 7-11, but is far from universal.

-The most commonly accepted payment method is cash, and the good news is that the Bank of Taiwan doesn't charge you to make ATM withdrawals with a foreign card.
-I didn't try any other banks, so some others might offer fee-free withdrawals too.
-That means that so long as you aren't charged by your home bank, you can at least get your hands on cash for free and cash is accepted at 99% of businesses.
+The most commonly accepted payment method is cash, and the good news is that the Bank of Taiwan offers free ATM withdrawals with a foreign card.
+That means that so long as you aren't charged by your home bank, you can get your hands on your money for free and cash is accepted at 99% of businesses.
 The issue I ran into on a couple of occasions, is there are a minority of businesses trying to go cashless.

 One was a bicycle rental shop where, on returning our bikes, we were told the price and offered the payment methods of Line Pay, card payment or EasyCard.
 I tried to pay by card but it got rejected for not being issued by a Taiwanese bank, I don't have Line Pay, and I didn't have sufficient funds on my EasyCard.